Becoming a Special Agent Takes Dedication

 - Be between 23 and 36 years of age.

 - FBI Special Agents have a mandatory retirement age of 57.
 In order to achieve the required 20 years of service for retirement, Special Agents must enter on duty no later than the day before their 37th birthday.
-Applicants must apply for the Special Agent position prior to their 36th birthday to allow adequate time to complete the Special Agent Selection System.
+Applicants must apply for the Special Agent position prior to their 36th birthday to allow adequate time to complete SASS.
 The FBI may disqualify applicants at any time if it is determined that they will reach age 37 before appointment.

-- Have a minimum of a bachelor’s degree from a U.S.-accredited college or university.
+- Have a bachelor’s degree or higher from a U.S.-accredited college or university.

 - Have at least two years of full-time professional work experience; or one year if you have earned an advanced degree (master’s or higher).